marx accuracy and testing¶

 No simulation is ever perfect.
 In this section, we show tests for the internal consistency of marx and compare simulations to real observations.
 This demonstrates the limits to which marx simulations can be trusted.
 Anybody using marx for scientific analysis needs to consult the following pages to determine if the simulations are realistic enough for their purpose.

-For example, the marx HRMA module uses a simplified geometry to speed up simulations so that the user can simulate millions of rays in just a few minutes on a typical desktop computer.
+For example, the marx HRMA module uses a simplified geometry to speed up simulations so that the user can simulate millions of rays in less than a minute on a typical desktop computer.
 Thus, the simulated PSF will certainly differ from the observed PSF.
-SAOTrace has more details, but does not the “hook” feature of the PSF seen on very small scales either.
+SAOTrace has more details, but does not explain the “hook” feature of the PSF seen on very small scales either.
 Only a comparison between simulations and observed data can tell how well the simulations are doing.

 The code to run all these tests is available in the notebooks.
 Advanced users